premsai0585/emp-tracker/README.md

 - MomentJS
 - Axios

-> Note: When deploying, kindly update the ``backendURL`` variable in [axiosInstance.js](src/api/axiosInstance.js) with the working URL of the backend server.
+> Note: This application requires a environment variable `REACT_APP_BACKEND_URL` with the working URL of the backend server as it's value.
+If running locally, create a `.env.local` file with the required key and value pair in the root directory of the project.